Coconut Beef Stew

 Pop your question in the comments section below and I will answer pronto!

-This delectable beef stew is fine on its own, but if we are feeling extra hungry we love these cream cheese biscuits on the side.
+This delectable beef stew is fine on its own, but if we are feeling extra hungry we love these cream cheese biscuits or spoonbread on the side.
+And if you are wanting some extra veggies, a green bean salad is just the ticket.

 And for dessert?
-Some caramel apple cake, please!
+Some strawberry peach sorbet, please!

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star